-Risk: Explanation

-The risk level depends on the community and the relationships of the property owners with the municipality.
+Risk: Explanation The risk level depends on the community and the relationships of the property owners with the municipality.
 The highest level of risk occurs in conversations with property owners; for various reasons, the owners of the most distressed properties may be reluctant to participate.
 Once funding is secured and a few projects have been successfully completed, this risk level is likely to drop.
 Early engagement with property and business owners will also reduce this level of risk.
 Some communities have indicated that that owners will not want to participate in programs funded by Community Development Block Grant (CDBG) funds because of the number of requirements.
 Communities using these funds should consider helping with the paperwork and providing a list of local designers and contractors who meet the program's eligibility requirements.
 Façade improvements can also be about community values relative to the physical space; a third level of risk occurs within the community conversations around the design standards for the program.
 In some communities, a façade improvement program may be an implementation step in an earlier planning process.
 In others, developing a community vision for the area before creating the program will be necessary to receive support for the program.

-The final risk is the displacement of smaller businesses as property values, and rents, increase to match the upgrades to the physical environment.
-Since many smaller businesses are often also local businesses, improvements without protection for those small businesses may result in attractive, but empty, storefronts.
-Municipalities should consider structuring the criteria for participation in their façade improvement programs to reduce the risk of displacement.

-Improvements as a result of these programs include safety, accessibility, pedestrian comfort, and aesthetics.
+Key Performance Indicators Improvements as a result of these programs include safety, accessibility, pedestrian comfort, and aesthetics.
 Over time, upgrades to façades and sites contribute to a perception that an area is vibrant, safe, and attractive to businesses and their customers.
 The increase in value attracts investment and contributes to a higher tax base.

-KPI for this project could include the following:

-- Creation of the program. - Number of applicants over a specific timeframe. - Number of façades, storefronts, and/or sites improved within a specific timeframe. - Maintenance of the improvements after a set number of years. - Increase in visitors to the target area. - Increase in sales at the property/business improved and within the target area. - Ability to extend the program to other commercial areas within the municipality (if appropriate). - If anti-displacement measures are included in the program: - Number of local businesses within improved properties that are still there after a set number of years. - Number of new local businesses that have started or relocated to the target area within a set number of years.
+KPI for this project could include the following: Creation of the program.
+Number of applicants over a specific timeframe.
+Number of façades, storefronts, and/or sites improved within a specific timeframe.
+Maintenance of the improvements after a set number of years.
+Increase in visitors to the target area.
+Increase in sales at the property/business improved and within the target area.
+Ability to extend the program to other commercial areas within the municipality (if appropriate).
+If anti-displacement measures are included in the program: Number of local businesses within improved properties that are still there after a set number of years.

-Rapid Recovery Plan Best Practices: Design Guidelines